Discussing the In-Service Rollover

 If you’re age 50 or older, you’re eligible for an additional $7,500 in catch-up contributions, raising your employee contribution limit to $30,000.
 Depending on your plan, you may be able to make post-tax contributions beyond the pre-tax and Roth contribution limit but less than the combined employee and employer contribution limit to invest even more for your retirement.
 The total contributions cannot exceed your annual compensation at the company that holds your plan.

 There are strict rules governing 401(k) plans.
-For example, there is usually a penalty if the money is withdrawn prior to age 59½, though most plans allow for distributions without penalty at age 55 if the employee has separated from service.
 There are also annual limits on how much pre-tax income can be put into a 401(k) plan.
-The 401(k) contribution limit for 2023 is $22,500 for employee contributions and $66,000 for combined employee and employer contributions.
+The 401(k) contribution limit for 2025 is $23,500 for employee contributions and $70,000 for combined employee and employer contributions.

 Many employees only think to rollover their 401(k) plans when they switch jobs, retire or consider various 401(k) strategies.
 These qualified assets are typically rolled over into another employee-sponsored 401(k) plan or into an Individual Retirement Account (IRA).
 If the individual has recently retired, an IRA is a good option if they want more control over the funds, more investment options or if they want to consolidate the funds into a single account.